ULJ-Yale/library/README.md

 ==========
 ---

-This is a library component of the MNAP package that contains miscellaneous dependencies.
+This is a library component of the MNAP suite that contains miscellaneous dependencies.

 The MNAP libraries are maintained by Alan Anticevic, [Anticevic Lab], Yale University of Ljubljana in collaboration with Grega Repovs [Mind and Brain Lab],